gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 #### `pace`

 You could want to control how frequently an action is executed, to target *iterations per time* type volumes.
-Gatling support a dedicated type of pause: `pace`, which adjusts its wait time depending upon the elapsed time since the virtual user last reached this action.
+Gatling supports a dedicated type of pause: `pace`, which adjusts its wait time depending on the elapsed time since the virtual user last reached this action.
 E.g.:

 {{< include-code "pace" java kt scala >}}

-There are several ways of using it
+There are several ways to use it.

 Fixed pace takes a single parameter:
 * `duration`: can be an Int for a duration in seconds, a duration, a Gatling EL String or a function